-Survey Preparation Questions How do your procedures ensure that a coordinated individualized service plan: ■ Is developed with the input of the person served? ■ Identifies relevant, measurable employment objectives and goals?
+Survey Preparation 16 n Questions How do your procedures ensure that a coordinated individualized service plan: ■ Is developed with the input of the person served? ■ Identifies relevant, measurable employment objectives and goals?
 ESC.A.
-17. The individual service plan is communicated in a manner that is understandable: a.
-To the person served. b.
+17. The individual service plan is communicated in a manner that is understandable:a.
+To the person served.b.
 To the persons responsible for implementing the plan.
-Survey Preparation Questions How do you ensure that the individual service plan is communicated in a manner that is understandable to the person served?

-- 18. Case managers maintain a working knowledge of: - a.
-Services and resources that are appropriate for the needs of the persons served.
+Survey Preparation n Questions .
+How do you ensure that the individual service plan is communicated in a manner ., that is understandable to the person served?
+How do you ensure that the individual service plan is communicated in a manner that is understandable to the person responsible for implementing the plan?
+ESC.A.
+18. Case managers maintain a working knowledge of: a.
+Services and resources that are appropriate for the needs of the b.
+Support systems that are relevant to the lives of the persons served.